-

 Dorothy Yeung

-Dorothy Yeung is a policy researcher at a Hong Kong think tank whose work spans health, social welfare and broader public policy issues.
+Dorothy Yeung is a research manager at Our Hong Kong Foundation whose work spans health, social welfare and broader public policy issues.
 Her expertise includes primary healthcare, healthcare financing, mental health and community welfare.
 Dedicated to social justice and equity, Dorothy volunteers with a local NGO addressing sexual violence, highlighting her commitment to tackling critical social issues beyond health.
 She holds a Master of Public Health in Health Policy, Economics, and Management from the University of Hong Kong, where she graduated with Distinction.

-Dorothy Yeung is a policy researcher at a Hong Kong think tank whose work spans health, social welfare and broader public policy issues.
+Dorothy Yeung is a research manager at Our Hong Kong Foundation whose work spans health, social welfare and broader public policy issues.
 Her expertise includes primary healthcare, healthcare financing, mental health and community welfare.
 Dedicated to social justice and equity, Dorothy volunteers with a local NGO addressing sexual violence, highlighting her commitment to tackling critical social issues beyond health.
 She holds a Master of Public Health in Health Policy, Economics, and Management from the University of Hong Kong, where she graduated with Distinction.

 Languages Spoken: